 When it comes time for us to report the results and share recommendations for improvement, a few themes frequently surface.
 One of the most prevalent themes is the dead end conversation.
 This is where the caller asks for an appointment with a specific provider.
-That particular provider is booked out for months and the attendant dead ends the call by saying there is nothing available.
+That particular provider is booked out for months.
+Consequently, the attendant dead ends the call by saying there is nothing available.
 What he or she doesn’t say is that there are four other great providers with availability in the near future.
-The caller feels like she’s hit a dead end.
-In such cases, there is a very high probability that they would continue on to call a different practice.
+The caller feels they hit a dead end.
+As a result, there is a very high probability that they would continue on to call a different practice.

 In our phone training class, You’ll Have Them at Hello, phone attendants are taught how to engage the caller to address their needs.
 With some simple techniques, they can assure the caller that they can get an appointment and offer options without hitting the dead end.